ArtPrize at GVSU

 ArtPrize 2023

 The work is installed at the GVSU Pew Campus Mount Vernon Pedestrian Mall next to the L. William Seidman Center.
-The work will be a permanent part of the GVSU art collection and will also have an accompanying augmented reality component, which will bring the sculpture to life via the Art at GVSU mobile app.
+The work is now a permanent part of the GVSU art collection and will also have an accompanying augmented reality component, which will bring the sculpture to life via the Art at GVSU mobile app.

 Alten Sculpture model 1